DawnPaladin/blog/_drafts/Electric-vehicle.md

 If you have loads of money to spend, the sky's the limit.
 You have dozens of options.
 But if you're not in the market for a luxury vehicle, the two most popular cars at the low end of the pricing scale are the Nissan Leaf and the Chevy Bolt.
 I recommend test-driving both.

 The Leaf was the world's first mass-market EV all the way back in 2009.
 They made some decisions others have improved on.
-My biggest concern about the Leaf is that it uses an older charging connector called CHAdeMO; this connector is becoming less popular, and I am concerned that eventually it will become hard to find.
+My biggest concern about the Leaf is that it uses an older charging connector called CHAdeMO; this connector is becoming less popular, and I am concerned that eventually it will become hard to find compatible charging stations.
 Leaf batteries also don't have liquid cooling systems, instead relying on the surrounding air; this makes charging take a long time when it's hot out, and it can degrade the batteries over time.
 On the plus side, if you have a power outage, the Leaf's battery can [power the appliances in your home](https://www.inverse.com/input/tech/nissan-leaf-bidirectional-charging-vehicle-to-grid), potentially for several days.

 The other popular choice is the Chevy Bolt.
 The Bolt comes in 2 variants: the Bolt EV and the Bolt EUV.
 The Bolt EUV is an SUV; the Bolt EV is a hatchback, and it's slightly smaller.
 Both are good, but my wife and I picked the EV.
 It's a solid all-around car with a good infotainment system and good safety features.
 They redesigned the infotainment system in 2022, and it was a big enough improvement that we didn't want to go back past that model year.
 It gets about 200 miles of range, and a DC fast-charger will get it back up to 80% in about an hour, after which charging slows down (as with most current EVs).
 I decided to get the 2LT trim, as that had some safety features I wanted, me being still traumatized by maniacal Dallas drivers.